Lunar & Chinese New Year 2026

 - Recurring daily

-Ring in the Year of the Snake at the MFA!
-Stop by and celebrate the Lunar New Year by exploring Chinese, Korean, and Vietnamese art from our collection.
+Bring in the Year of the Horse at the MFA!
+Stop by on the evening of Thursday, February 19, and celebrate the Lunar New Year by exploring Chinese, Korean, and Vietnamese art from our collection.
 Lunar New Year is celebrated across Asia and around the world.
-This year, the holiday, which always falls on the second new…
+This year, the holiday…

 - Chinatown

-Celebrate the Year of the Snake in Boston's Chinatown with the annual Lunar New Year Lion Dance Parade!
+Celebrate the Year of the Horse in Boston's Chinatown with the annual Lunar New Year Lion Dance Parade!
 Stop by the Chinese New Year Cultural Village and enjoy lion dances, live performances, Chinese calligraphy, and more.
 The parade starts at Phillips Square at 10 am.
+Click here…

 Stay tuned for more upcoming events!